satya-das/cib/README.md

 ## Jargon
 1. **ABI Compatibility**: Compatibility of binary C++ components even when they are built with different compilers.
 2. **API Stability**: Ability to compile client of a library with newer SDK headers without any change.
 3. **ABI Stability**: Ability of binary component to work with newer version of another component without recompiling.
-Example of ABI stability is the ability of plugin (in binary form) of an application to seemlessly work with newer application.
+Example of ABI stability is the ability of a plugin (in binary form) of an application to seemlessly work with newer application.
 4. **Forward Compatibility**: It is specific ABI stability where older library can work with newer client.
+5. **Backward Compatibility**: It is specific ABI stability where newer library can work with older client.

+**Note**: In this document when _ABI Stability_ is mentioned we will mean both forward and backward compatibility.

 # Overview
-CIB is an architecture to publish compiler independent, ABI stable, and forward compatible C++ library.
+CIB is an architecture to publish compiler independent and ABI stable C++ library.
 This project is also about a tool that implements `cib architecture` automatically for given library headers.
 CIB can also be used as plugin architecture of application.

-_In this document the binary component that exposes its classes will be called **Library**, a library can be an executable or a **DLL/SO**.
-The component that is compiled using SDK of the library will be called client of that library._

-**Please note that CIB is an architecture that can be implemented using hand written code.
-It is just that it can be tedious to do that for large scale project and so we may need a tool.
-This project is for describing what excatly is CIB architecture and also for developing a tool that implements it.**
+# What is ABI
+We programmers do have some understanding about `ABI`.
+The wikipedia also has [a page for ABI](https://en.wikipedia.org/wiki/Application_binary_interface).
+But I want to add another perspective about what exactly is ABI. **An ABI of a component is implementation details of features of the language in which the component is developed.** And this implementation detail depends on the compiler.
+For example, for a C++ component, we see mangled function names at binary level.
+The reason for that is C++ allows function overloading and compilers use name mangling to implement function overloading language feature of C++.
+In the same way all the implementation detail of other features of C++, like inheritance, encapsulation, runtime polymorphism, etc. end up being the ABI itself.

 # CIB Features
 - **ABI Compatibility** aka Compiler Independence: Library and clients can use their own choice of compilers.
-- **ABI Stability**: Clients don't need to recompile with new headers unless an existing function is removed.
-- **Forward Compatibility**: Newer clients can work with older library. _Some precautions is needed by both library and client for this._
+- **ABI Stability**: Both new library with old client and old library with new client should be binary compatible.
 - **ABI Resilience**: Virtual functions can be reordered in SDK without breaking ABI stability.
 With CIB there are other cases of ABI resilience too.
 - **Perfect Isolation**: Clients can use library provided classes without access to original complete definition of library classes.